Developing a food poverty alliance

 - Leveraging Food Power financial support to bring in more match and/or in-kind funding

 - Using Food Power financial support and advice to build a robust evidence base and action plan to make a strong case to other funders for further support, including implementation or roll-out

 - Engaging other potential funders in discussions about activity supported by Food Power, including building on activity when Food Power support ends

 - Developing a consortium approach with member organisations agreeing to develop and seek funding for joint projects

 - Considering whether the alliance could develop into a Sustainable Food Cities partnership

 - Taking action to open up under-used assets or resources even where this may not immediately benefit the alliance financially, for example low uptake of welfare benefits, Healthy Start vouchers and free school meals or underuse of local services and venues

 Further advice on sustainability of alliances, partnerships or networks

-Sustainable Food Cities has a number of useful guides on different aspects of developing local networks:
+Sustainable Food Places has a number of useful guides on different aspects of developing local networks: